Tableland Loop – via Gordons Pyramid and Balloon hut

 Mount Arthur Route Tablelands

-We stopped for a chat with the hut occupants before heading off towards Mount Arthur.
+We stopped for a chat with the hut occupants before heading off toward Mount Arthur.
 Just above the hut is a turning that takes you down to Flora hut into the valley.
 We continued to the left and up to the open tops.
 At once you are struck with incredible views across the Tasman to the bay, and turning the next corner you join the ridge that takes you up to Mount Arthur.

-The path was very easy to follow on this beautiful, clear Winter day.
+The track was very easy to follow on this beautiful, clear Winter day.
 It was pretty cold though, and we were glad for our heavy jumpers, hat and gloves.
 The incredible rock landscapes are what make the Kahurangi so beautiful, and even though I had walked this track before, I still found myself stopping to admire the rock slabs, sinkholes and views over the mountains.

 At 12.25 pm forty minutes after leaving the hut, we arrived at the turn-off to Gordon’s Pyramid.
 From here, Gordons Pyramid was 4 km and Salisbury Lodge/hut 7 km.
 The marked track took us down into horseshoe basin and was in good shape and really easy to follow.
 We got some incredible views of the route to Mount Arthur, and of the mountain.